 - Average rental days.
 (For replacement rentals, it should be within a day of the average repair time.)

-- Average cost of repair.
+- The average cost of repair.

 - Percentage of files subject to subrogation recovery.